 So the vaccines are rolling out amid arguments on who gets what and when.
 Locally the questions are about eligibility, pecking order, costs, safety, where to go or who can dispense the vaccines.
 What about blood clots?
 Are civil rights going to be breached by enforced vaccinations and will travel be limited by new health passport controls?
 Many people are wondering what kind of world is going to emerge following this unexpected crisis.
 Some may be fearful and hope for a return to pre-pandemic conditions but others have a vision of a new and positive future fueled by expectations of successful mass vaccinations.
 Wise owls might ask if vaccines will ever be the cure-all hoped for.

 Media reports on ailing businesses and failing airlines seem to suggest that tourism was on a downward trend yet the 2019 report from the World Tourism Organization (UNWTO) contradicts this view.
 The industry accounts for some 10% of global GDP and in the pre-pandemic year 2018-2019 of strong world economies, revenues grew by around 5%.
-Smiles all around.
-Fast forward into the summer of 2020 when dire predictions were being made of up to an 80% decline in global tourism and in the first sector of 2021, the official figure showed an actual drop to 85%.
-Frowns all around.
+Smiles all round.
+Fast forward into the summer of 2020 when dire predictions were being made of up to an 80% decline in global tourism and in the first sector of 2021 the official figure showed an actual drop to 85%.
+Frowns all round.